Walk...

 When He comes to bring us what was promised, will He find us faithful and standing in faith?
 If so, we win; if not, we loose.

-Are you standing for a healing, for a financial situation, a family situation, as an intercessor for someone, for more Godly character, or whatever?
+Are you standing for a healing, for a financial situation, a family situation, as an intercessor for someone, for more godly character, or whatever?
 Jesus returns for “judgment,” for reward, now, while you are still living on this earth.
-Psalms 96:13 says, “before the LORD; for He comes, for He comes to judge the earth; He shall judge the world with righteousness, and the people with His truth.”
+Psalm 96:13 says, “…before the LORD; for He is coming, for He is coming to judge the earth.
+He shall judge the world with righteousness, and the people with His truth.”

 I submit that one could take many of the judgment Scriptures having to do with believers in the New Testament, and apply them both to the judgment we will receive when we get to Heaven and to these present day circumstances.
 If you don’t agree with me, that’s okay.
 That is just my opinion, and in fact, has been my experience.
 But I do not wish to step on your theological toes in this matter.